With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 Whaling is a type of phishing where emails are targeted toward a specific individual or company.
 The Austrian airline company experienced a cyber fraud attack on a phishing email.
 FACC failed to recover from the attack, which led to huge losses of $24 million during the fiscal years 2015 and 2016.

-The attack on the Colonial Pipeline in 2021 was an occurrence that widely disrupted and anarchized the American east coast.
-A state of emergency was proclaimed in 18 states due to this cyber attack, which momentarily stopped fuel flow and caused panic buying of fuel.
+The attack on the Colonial Pipeline in 2021 was an occurrence that widely disrupted the US fuel supply, especially on the East Coast.
+A state of emergency was proclaimed in 18 states due to this cyber attack, which momentarily stopped fuel flow and caused panic buying of fuel during its six-day shutdown.

 While vulnerability exploitation remained the most common threat at 46%, phishing was not far behind and posed a considerable risk to companies and businesses.
 On the other hand, brute force attacks came in third place, accounting for only 12% of all reported attacks.